qualitymanifest/foambook/README.md

 # change log:
-- add background grid to scatterplot, show 24 hours if not mobile
+- better tooltips (previously used html title attribute)
+- add canadian province support
+- update read_me.jsx

 # todo:
 - migrate to new versions of react, react-dom, react-form, react-number-format

-# backburner improvements:
-- better d3 tooltips (currently using html title attribute)
-- query efficiency: when querying notes, only pull in dateTime field. if query is happening, other fields are already known since they are necessary to create a query

 # notes:
 - check to see if withTracker is being used correctly: https://atmospherejs.com/meteor/react-meteor-data